 The short running time is split nicely between Puccini’s personal life and his operas.
 Three of his works are glossed over or not even named at all -- a fault that a mere mention of these works would have easily remedied.
 The shameful story of his wife’s insane jealousy over a young domestic is told.
 (Indeed there is an entire film, "Puccini," devoted to that story with Robert Stephens as Puccini.
 It can also be found on the Kultur label.)

 There are many scenes from those operas that are included, as well as scenes from a silent home movie made by Puccini himself.
 But why the producers of this film decided to stretch them horizontally and make Munchkins out of the people thereon is quite beyond me.
-Are they so afraid of keeping the picture in the proper ratio?
-Will someone please look into this?

 At any rate, this is a very good introduction to its subject and anyone interested in opera in general should own this set.
 Little by little, I will be reporting on other entries in this "Footsteps" series.